LogoChina EV Exporter

 Step 1: Intent normalization

-Normalize canonical and alias phrases into one job: validate 2022 L9 infotainment claims under a market-specific delivery lens.
+Normalize canonical and alias phrases into one job: validate 2022 L9 infotainment and interior-material claims under a market-specific delivery lens.

 Step 2